astreum/whitepaper/README.md

 ### Vision

-Empower web 3 builders:-
+Empower web 3 builders to:-
 - create browser extensions that interface with an astreuos node to enhance user experiences
 - create blockchain applications
-- host web app and data on Nebula
+- host web applications and media content on Nebula
 - create compute applications on Reactor

-### Upgrades
+### Future

 #### V2: Fusion Upgrade